tokamak-network/tokamak-thanos/op-supervisor/README.md

-I.e. safety must be guaranteed at all times, but a minimal level of liveness can be maintained by holding off on cross-chain message acceptance while allowing regular single-chain functionaltiy to proceed.
+I.e. safety must be guaranteed at all times, but a minimal level of liveness can be maintained by holding off on cross-chain message acceptance while allowing regular single-chain functionality to proceed.

 ## Testing